unknwon/go-code-convention/README.md

 # Go Code Convention

-This is a 100% opinionated code convention for the Go Programming Language by [@unknwon](https://github.com/unknwon).
+This is a 100% opinionated and paranoid code convention for the Go Programming Language by [@unknwon](https://github.com/unknwon).
 It may or may not be compatible with [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments), or any other guidelines out there.
 That's fine, that is neither mine nor your problem.

 ![](https://imgs.xkcd.com/comics/standards.png)